School bullying: Neurodivergent victims

+The UNSW study showed that autistic pupils were more likely to be bullied at High school than primary school, the reverse of the situation with non-autistic pupils.
+Autistic pupils without special health care needs are more likely to be bullied than those without special health care needs.
+Autistic pupils from poorer areas were more likely to be bullied than those from other areas, with the researchers concluding that schools should provide mental health support to pupils from these backgrounds.

 Locations and contexts

 Bullying locations vary.
 Most bullying in elementary school happens on the playground.
 In middle school and high school, it occurs most often in hallways, which have little supervision.
 According to the U.S Department of Education's National Center for Education Statistics, more than 47% of victims report being bullied in hallways and stairways.
 Bus stops and bus rides to and from school can also be sites of bullying; children tend to view the driver as someone with no disciplinary authority.

 Roles

-McNamee and Mercurio state that there is a "bullying triangle," consisting of the person doing the bullying, the victim, and the bystander.
+McNamee and Mercurio state that there is a "bullying triangle", consisting of the person doing the bullying, the victim, and the bystander.
 Conversely, the US Department of Health and Human Services divides the participants into 7 actors, consisting of the initial "triangle" plus those who assist, those who reinforce the actions of the bully, those who aren't involved but witness the bullying ("outsiders"), and those who come to the assistance of the victim after the fact ("defenders").